tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/manage.rst

 payment journal dedicated to Amazon (e.g. Amazon Payments, with a dedicated intermediary account).
 You can do the same with the vendor bill received from Amazon and dedicated to commissions.
-When you receive the balance on your bank account at the end of the month and record your bank statements in Odoo, you simply credit the Amazon intermediary account by the amount received.
+When you receive the balance on your bank account at the end of the month and record your bank statements in CoquiAPPs, you simply credit the Amazon intermediary account by the amount received.

 Follow your Amazon sales in sales reporting
 ===========================================